-At September 30, 2018, deferred outflows from pension obligations were \$160.5 million and deferred inflows from pension obligations were \$147.1 million.
-At September 30, 2017, deferred outflows from pension obligations were \$197.9 million and deferred inflows from pension obligations were \$70.1 million.
-The decrease in deferred outflows from pension obligations is a result of a decrease in changes in actuarial and other assumptions.
-The increase in deferred inflows from pension obligations is the result of an increase in net difference between projected and actual earnings on pension plan investments.
+At September 30, 2020, deferred outflows from OPEB obligations were \$106.9 million and deferred inflows from OPEB obligations were \$431.8 million.
+At September 30, 2019, deferred outflows from OPEB obligations were \$116.4 million and deferred inflows from OPEB obligations were \$82.1 million.
+The decrease in the deferred outflows from OPEB obligations is a result of a changes in proportion and differences between employer contributions and proportionate share of contributions.
+The increase in deferred inflows from OPEB obligation is a result of a difference between expected and actual experience.

 At September 30, 2019, deferred outflows from OPEB obligations were \$116.4 million and deferred inflows from OPEB obligations were \$82.1 million.
-At September 30, 2018, deferred outflows from OPEB obligations were \$123.7 million and deferred inflows from OPEB obligations were \$71.1 million.
-The decrease in the deferred outflows from OPEB obligations is a result of a changes in proportion and differences between employer contributions and proportion and differences between employer set of a change in proportion and differences between employer contributions.
+At September 30, 2018, deferred outflows from OPEB obligations were \$123.7 million and and deferred inflows from OPEB obligations were \$71.1 million.
+The decrease in the deferred outflows from OPEB obligations is a result of changes in proportion and differences between employer contributions and proportionate share of contributions.
 The increase in deferred inflows from OPEB obligation is a result of a change in proportion and differences between employer contributions.